NHSDigital/record-a-vaccination-guidance/app/patient-record.md

 ## Vaccination history

-**You can view COVID-19 and Flu vaccinations in the history, unless the vaccine was recorded in the last 24 hours**.
+**You can view COVID-19, flu and RSV vaccinations in the history, unless the vaccine was recorded in the last 24 hours**.

-**You can view RSV and Pertussis vaccinations in history only if they’re recorded in RAVS**.
-Vaccinations recorded in other systems (like point of care and GP systems) will not be shown.
+**You can only view pertussis vaccinations in the history if they were recorded in RAVS**.
+Pertussis vaccinations recorded in other systems (like point of care and GP systems) will not be shown.

 ## Editing or deleting records within the vaccination history